shubhamkharose/MovieStore/README.md

 Steps to Run the Application on your machine:-

-1. Clone this repository. `git clone http://github.com/saketk21/FilmyDunia`
+1. Clone this repository. `git clone https://github.com/shubhamkharose/MovieStore`
-2. Navigate to server `cd server`, and create a virtual environment - `virtualenv venv` and activate it - `venv\Scripts\activate`
+2. Navigate to film `cd film`, and create a virtual environment - `virtualenv venv` and activate it - `venv\Scripts\activate`
 3. Install all python dependencies - `pip install -r requirements.txt`
-4. Make all model migrations to create a Database - `python FilmyDuniaAPI\manage.py makemigrations && python FilmyDuniaAPI\manage.py migrate`
+4. Make all model migrations to create a Database - `python film\manage.py makemigrations && python film\manage.py migrate`
-5. Run **/client/index.html** on your Web Browser and play around.
+5. Run **/frontend/filmsite.html** on your Web Browser and play around.